Teresa Leal Coelho

-Teresa Leal Coelho is a Portuguese politician who was a member of the Assembly of the Republic between 2011 and 2019.
+Teresa de Andrade Leal Coelho (born 29 March 1961) is a Portuguese politician who was a member of the Assembly of the Republic between 2011 and 2019.

 Early life and training

 Teresa de Andrade Leal Coelho was born in the then Portuguese colony of Mozambique on 29 March 1961.
-Her family returned to Portugual when she was five but her father, César Leal Coelho, was a navy officer and he, accompanied by his family, was subsequently posted to Guinea-Bissau, where she completed her final year of primary education.
+Her family returned to Portugal when she was five but her father, César Leal Coelho, was a navy officer and he, accompanied by his family, was subsequently posted to Guinea-Bissau, where she completed her final year of primary education.
 Her school friend there was Paula Saraiva de Carvalho, daughter of Otelo Saraiva de Carvalho, a military officer who would be the chief strategist of the 1974 Carnation Revolution in Lisbon that overthrew the authoritarian Estado Novo regime.
 With her parents still in Guinea-Bissau, Coelho attended the Instituto de Odivelas, a secondary school for the daughters of military officers, in Lisbon.
 She then studied at the Faculty of Law of the University of Lisbon and at the Free University of Lisbon, from where she obtained a law degree.
 She has taken courses for a PhD at the Lusíada University, where she has been a lecturer since the late 1980s.